Toreador Trot makes 5k history

 This year’s Toreador Trot, which takes place April 11 at Boone Middle School, will be the first national 5k race to have all participants wearing heart-rate monitors.

-“This is the third year that we’ve organized it, and when we saw that Adidas had made a partnership with IHT (Interactive Health Technologies), I reached out to the president of IHT and asked if Adidas would support what we’re doing with our 5k.
+“This is the third year that we’ve organized it, and I reached out to the president of IHT and asked if they would support what we’re doing with our 5k.
 They came back and said yes.
 I figured what’s the worst that could happen if I just asked,” middle school P.E. and health teacher Megan Hansen said.

 This stems from the school’s new investment to promote fitness and health knowledge.
 Starting this school year, students in grades 5-8 have been wearing heart-rate monitors in P.E. class, with the goal being teaching each student how hard they have to work to get the results they want and giving instructors concrete feedback about how hard each student is working.